College Access & Success

 Promise Scholars demonstrate persistence, leadership, and a desire to help others.

-Our After School Program at Mission High School works with administrators, staff, and community-based partners to provide a unique blend of student programs and activities that nurture a community of collaboration, cultural celebration, and personal enrichment.
+Our After School Programs at June Jordan High School and Mission High School work with administrators, staff, and community-based partners to provide a unique blend of student programs and activities that nurture a community of collaboration, cultural celebration, and personal enrichment.

 We infuse every component of our programming with messaging to promote the importance of a college education in achieving personal and professional growth.